-SNS firewalls are installed in compliance with the current network interconnection policy and are the only passage points between the various networks on which the information flow control policy has to be applied.
-They are sized according to the capacities of adjacent devices or these devices limit the number of packets per second, set slightly below the maximum processing capacities of each SNS firewalls installed in the network architecture.
+SNS firewall are the only passageways between the various networks on which the traffic control policy must be applied.
+They are scaled according to the capacities of the adjacent devices or these devices restrict the number of packets per second, positioned slightly below the maximum processing capacities of each SNS firewall installed in the network architecture.

-Besides the application of security functions, SNS firewalls do not provide any network service other than routing and address translation (e.g., no DHCP, DNS, PKI, application proxies, etc.).
-SNS firewalls are not configured to forward IPX, Netbios, AppleTalk, PPPoE or IPv6 information flows.
+Besides applying security functions, SNS firewalls do not provide any network service other than routing and address translation (no DHCP, DNS, PKI, application proxies, etc.).
+SNS firewalls are not configured to forward IPX, Netbios, AppleTalk, PPPoE or IPv6 traffic.

-SNS firewalls do not depend on external "online" services (DNS, DHCP, RADIUS, etc.) to apply the information flow control policy.
+SNS firewalls do not depend on external online services (DNS, DHCP, RADIUS, etc.) to apply the traffic control policy.

-The IT environment provides:
+IT security environment:

-- NTP reliable timestamps,
+- Reliable NTP time stamps,

-- Up to date X.509 certificate revocation status, both for peers and administrators,
+- Up-to-date revocation status of X.509 certificates for peers and administrators,

-- A reliable enrolment infrastructure.
+- · A reliable enrollment service.